CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 Run the NCLU `net show evpn mac vni all` command or the vtysh `show evpn mac vni all` command to examine MAC addresses for all VNIs.

-You can examine the details for a specific MAC addresse or query all remote MAC addresses behind a specific VTEP:
+You can examine the details for a specific MAC addresses or query all remote MAC addresses behind a specific VTEP:

 ```
 cumulus@leaf01:mgmt:~$ net show evpn mac vni 10 mac 94:8e:1c:0d:77:93